What is Resource Capacity Planning?

 Lack of data for informed decision-making

-Many of these issues come down to the same thing: inadequate data on resource usage, project progress, and historical performance.
+Many of these problems boil down to the same thing: inadequate data on resource utilization, project progress and historical performance.

-This often sends project teams scrambling, increasing project risk and leading to reactive decision-making and sub-optimal resource allocation.
+This often sends project teams into a panic, increasing project risk and leading to reactive decision-making and sub-optimal resource allocation.

-The good news is that these issues can be managed effectively by following simple but key steps:
+The good news is that these problems can be effectively managed by following some simple but key steps.

-Finally, conduct an assessment of availability for the period.
+Finally, conduct an availability assessment for the period.
 This involves assessing current workloads, ongoing commitments, and planned leaves or absences.

 width="100%"